stefanspringer1/SwiftGuide/README.md

 Set "files.autoGuessEncoding":true.

-### Double click a file in the navigator to keep it open
+### Double-click a file in the navigator to keep it open

 Unless you set "workbench.editor.enablePreview": false, a file only simply clicked in the navigator will be replaced in the editor pane by the next one clicked.
 Double-click a file to let it stay in the editor pane until you close it.